gvwilson/sensibleadventures/misc/bear-02.md

 been exactly the kind of trouble Aft had warned her not to go looking for, which was half the reason she had done it.
-But thinking about what Aft would say when she found out made her think about Marandine, and about how long it would be until she saw her mother and grandmother again.
+But thinking about what Aft would say when she found out made her think about Stale, and about how long it would be until she saw her mother and grandmother again.

-But Prince Lormay was waiting when she landed, which almost made up for it.
+But Prince Thokmay was waiting when she landed, which almost made up for it.
 Sergeant Gyalpa was there too, scowling while the prince struggled to hold in a grin.
-She didn't bother to try to hide hers as she slid down Cloak's flank and gave him one final pat.
+She didn't bother to try to hide hers as she slid down Charger's flank and gave him one final pat.

 "Mission accomplished, sir!" she said loudly, saluting sloppily.